AlessioGr/NotQuests-Docs/docs/tutorials/getting-started.md

 Once you complete the Quest, you will receive the rewards, but the player won't notice.
 That's because rewards are hidden (can be changed in the config) by default **unless you give them a display name**!
 So let's do that:

-1. `/qa edit TheVirus rewards edit 1 displayname set +2 Quest Points`
+1. `/qa edit TheVirus rewards edit 1 displayName set +2 Quest Points`
-2. `/qa edit TheVirus rewards edit 2 displayname set +2 handcrafted Wooden Swords`
+2. `/qa edit TheVirus rewards edit 2 displayName set +2 handcrafted Wooden Swords`
-3. `/qa edit TheVirus rewards edit 3 displayname set +300 Coins`
+3. `/qa edit TheVirus rewards edit 3 displayName set +300 Coins`

 Done!
 Once you finish the Quest, you will see the rewards: